What is Judo?

 Ju-Jitsu, because it was designed as a combative art, relies upon many techniques, some of which are similar to those found in other Martial Arts like Karate, Aikido and Judo.

-Both Aikido and Judo are modern day descendents of Ju-Jitsu.
+Both Aikido and Judo are modern day descendants of Ju-Jitsu.
 Some of the techniques found in Ju-Jitsu are:

 We hope you enjoy our website and will stop by and visit us if you are in the area.
 This site is designed to give you information about our facility, our style of martial arts, our staff and provide you with information on how to contact us as well.